aiviaio/aivia-javascript-sdk/README.md

 ___

-## How connect to Ropsten TestNet with Infura
+## How to connect to the Ropsten TestNet with Infura
 #### Register with Infura

 Before you can use Infura, you need to [register for an Infura Access Token](https://infura.io/register).